SevenW/httpwebsockethandler/README.md

 # httpwebsockethandler
 Python combines HTTP and WebSocketServer with SSL support

-In my plugwise-2-py repositry a python3 version can be found.
+In my plugwise-2-py repository a python3 version can be found.
 ---------------------------------------------------

 ##command line options